turbot/guardrails-samples/baselines/getting_started/gcp/gcp_baseline/README.md

 # Baseline - GCP Baseline

-GCP baseline Policies focuses on base minimum set of example policies & services to start with such as
+GCP Baseline Policies focuses on base minimum set of example policies & services to start with such as

 - Sevice Enablement
 - Service API Enablement